DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output.
 It is very difficult to find two messages with the same hash value.
         - 📝hashes are used for storing passwords, with email, and for file download integrity verification
     - Hashing and integrity: if the hash generated by sender, and separately by the receiver match, then we have integrity
     - Cryptographic salt values are added to the passwords in password files before hashing to defeat rainbow table and dictionary attacks.
 The salt is a random value added to a password before it is hashed by the operating system.
 The salt is then stored in a password file with the hashed password.
 This increases the complexity of cryptanalytic attacks by negating the usefulness of attacks that use precomputed hash values, such as rainbow tables.
+Salting adds random text to the password before hashing in an attempt to defeat automated password cracking attacks that use precomputed values.

 [3.7](#3.7) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)
 - 3.7.1 Brute force